Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 ### Create a Secret

 Create a Secret to be stored in the Azure Key Vault.
-There are two ways to store a Secret:
 - setSecret creates a new secret in the key vault. if the secret with name already exists then a new version of the secret is created.
 ```Java
 SecretAsyncClient secretAsyncClient = SecretAsyncClient.builder()